nearist/vsx-client/README.md

 Along side this, you can install the client library by cloning it into your project folder.

 Dont forget to add the /python/src/ directory to your PYTHONPATH and to update the scripts in `python/examples` to include the supplied API access key and IP address.
+Also do not forget to double check the filepath to the datasets that you download or create.

 Also note that the API has no special dependencies but if you are working with datasets compatible with our hardware you will need to have h5py and numpy installed.
 In addition you will likely need your feature extraction algorithm installed to create queries and/or datasets whether that be BERT, LSI, Annoy, or a custom built option through pytorch or tensorflow.